Irvine Royal Academy PE department offers a wide range of physical activities to promote Health & Wellbeing and encourage lifelong participation.

 The Six activities covered are:

-The written element of the national 5 course is through a Portfolio that is completed in class following the SQA guidelines and procedures and then submitted for extrenal marking.
+The written element of the national 5 course is through a Portfolio that is completed in class following the SQA guidelines and procedures and then submitted for external marking.
 This makes up 50% of their final grade.

 Pupils complete 2 single performances in two different sports.
 This makes up 50% of their final grade.